Compute

 • A log larger than 250 KB cannot be collected.

-• Logs of the specified system, device, cgroup, tmpfs, and localdir mount directories cannot be collected.
+• Logs cannot be collected from the directory that a specified system, device, cgroup, tmpfs, or localdir is mounted to.

 Basic Configuration